htranin/classificationXray/README.md

 For each pair of X-ray / multiwavelength catalog, a file is saved containing the candidate associations along with their NWAY probabilities.
 Each X-ray source is then assigned a single (or no) optical (resp. infrared) counterpart, i.e. the best-matching reasonable counterpart (highest <code>p_i</code> and <code>p_any>threshold</code>) in the first multiwavelength catalog in which it was found (thus the order of <code>cds_tables</code> _does_ count).

-The output of the code if a catalog "..._with_counterparts.fits" containing the same number of entries as the input catalog.
+The output of the code is a catalog "..._with_counterparts.fits" containing the same number of entries as the input catalog.

 ### Documentation on <code>auto_xlinks.py</code>